CAMPSMITH/RentalInsight/README.md

 * Pandas
 For instructions on how to install these and how to run Jupyter Lab, please refer to *Installation Guide* found at [Cryptage](https://github.com/CAMPSMITH/cryptage.git)

-### PyViz
+### PyViz hvplot and geoviews
-To install PyViz in your conda virtual environment, first start your virtual environment, and then use the following command to install the PyViz tools:
+To install PyViz hvplot and geoviews in your conda virtual environment, first start your virtual environment, and then use the following command to install the PyViz tools:
 ```
 conda install -c pyviz hvplot geoviews
 ```